roshankanel/module_14_challenge/README.md

  ![Image](images/evaluating_new_train.png)

 ## Final Evaluation: (Question 4)

 Overall, it seems that more technical indicators is be needed to get more variety in model performance.
-However, it is interesting to see how heavily training size impacts the strategy returns, but almost all strategy returns seem to fall between 2 performance patterns.
-This duality in model performance makes me think that overfitting could certainly be forcing our models into a buy-side biased behavior.